 “When diet is right, medicine is of no need; when diet is wrong, medicine is of no use.” -Ayurvedic Proverb

-According to Ayurveda, the root of good health and longevity is well-functioning digestion and good digestion begins with strong AGNI.
-Agni means “fire” and it exists in every cell of our body, governing all metabolic activity.
-The central bodily Agni, like the pilot light in your oven, is located in the gut.
+According to Ayurveda, the root of good health and longevity is well-functioning digestion known in Ayurvedic terms as strong AGNI.
+"Agni" means “fire” and in this context, refers to the central bodily Agni, located in the gut.
+Like the pilot light in your oven, this central fire regulates 40 other metabolic processes n the body.
 Current research into the science of the microbiome supports this idea: proper digestion underlies everything from mood to immunity to longevity.

 Loss of appetite